Visitors to a popular East Sussex beach warned to have a 'back-up plan' if they find long tailbacks and car parks are already full

-Visitors to popular East Sussex beach warned to have a 'back-up plan' if they cannot park during heatwave
+East Sussex heatwave - visitors to hugely popular beach warned to have a 'back-up plan' if they cannot park

 Roads have been jammed as people queue for limited parking at popular Camber Sands.